You are viewing a story from harrypotterfanfiction.com

 It was locked.
 I pulled harder, but it wouldn’t move.

 “They must be giving him something to calm down,” Neville said.
 He grabbed my hand.

 “LET ME OUT!
 LET ME OUT!
 I HAVE TO SAVE MY LUNA!
 OR LET ME DIE!”

 I pushed his hand away and took out my wand, “Alohomora!”

 The treacherous door still wouldn’t open.

 Neville took both of my hands in his and made me put my wand back in my pocket without being forceful.
 He just held them.
 Maybe he noticed them shaking.
 I grabbed his hands tighter.
-My head fell forward and thumped lightly against the door.
+My head fell forward and thumped lightly against his chest.
 I couldn't believe I wasn’t able to do anything.
+Anything.

 “IF I CAN'T HAVE EITHER OF THEM, I DON'T WANT TO LIVE ANYMORE!
 PLEA--” and it was silent.

-I turned to Neville and started sobbing.
+The shaking turned to sobbing.
 I just couldn't take it.
 I had no strength left anymore.